 - Museo Inka — Possibly the best museum in Cusco.
 Small, but good for getting a better idea of the Inca civilization.

 - Museo Histórico Regional — Another small museum, but better than most in Cusco, with a wide chronological span.
 And it’s included on the full Cusco Tourist Ticket.

 - Monumento a Pachacuteq (Pachacuteq Statue) — Located on a roundabout about 1.25 miles southeast of the Plaza de Armas, this towering statue of the Inca ruler Pachacuteq is quite an impressive sight.
 You’ll find some displays and info inside the building that forms the base of the statue, but the real highlight is looking across Cusco from the oversized feet of Pachacuteq.
 Entrance included on full Cusco Tourist Ticket.

-- Planetarium Cusco — I’ve never been to Cusco’s planetarium, but I’ve heard good things about.
-It’s also a good option if you’re wondering what to do at night.
+- Planetarium Cusco (www.planetariumcusco.com) — I haven’t been to Cusco’s planetarium yet, but I’ve heard good things about it.
+It’s also a good option if you’re looking for something to do in Cusco at night.

 - San Pedro Market — A traditional market located just six blocks southwest of the Plaza de Armas.
 If you’ve never been to a Peruvian market, this is a good place to start.

 - El Baratillo — This sprawling flea market is an absolute treasure trove of total randomness — and I love it.
 Held every Saturday from 5 a.m. onwards, the market spreads out across numerous streets in an area about four blocks directly south of San Pedro Market.
 It’s not touristy in any way, and people are always warning about pickpockets and snatch theft.
 I strolled around the stalls for at least a couple of hours, admiring everything from knuckle dusters to ships in bottles, and it seemed pretty safe to me.